FRFF Policies and Guidelines

 - The Head of the CMU School of Art

 - A CMU College of Fine Arts faculty member, from outside of both the STUDIO and the School of Art

 - A CMU faculty member from outside of the College of Fine Arts who has demonstrated an interest in interdisciplinary arts intersections

-- At least one highly respected representative from the greater Pittsburgh arts community, not actively affiliated with CMU
+- A representative from the greater Pittsburgh arts community, not actively affiliated with CMU

 4. Proposal Guidelines